Gemei/Java-Deserializer/README.md

 # Java-Deserializer
 This project is inteded to give the option to deserialize any java object to intermediate representation of the types, instances, and values.

+Can also take saved burp request with serialized objects and deserialize them.

-Using Jar created by @unsynchronized to do all the heavy lifting. https://github.com/unsynchronized/jdeserialize
+Using Jar created by @unsynchronized to do all the heavy lifting really. https://github.com/unsynchronized/jdeserialize

 Example Console Output